 While goal setting is highly desirable, it isn’t always easy or straightforward.
 The SMART acyronym (and its longer derivatives) call for goals to be:

 - Time bound (timely, time/cost limited, time-sensitive)

 Another important aspect of goal setting is that despite a desire to include individuals in setting their own goals, research has shown that these aren’t more powerful in motivating performance than goals set by others.
-In fact where acheivement of the goals is linked to recognition or reward, then intrinsically they are likely to be more motivating.
+In fact where achievement of the goals is linked to recognition or reward, then intrinsically they are likely to be more motivating.
 By the same token, evaluating ones own performance has less impact than the performance evaluation of others (essentially the manager).

-We need to know what is expected of us and to understand our value to the organisation.
+We need to know what is expected of us and to understand our value to the organization.
 This principally comes from the ratings of others.
 People do need to have a voice in the process and a genuine two-way conversation about performance, improvement and development is highly desirable, particularly when set within a fair process.

-Recognising that organisational objectives may have changed over the last 6 months, it would be beneficial to review team and individual goals as part of ongoing change management, to ensure they are aligned.
+Recognising that organizational objectives may have changed over the last six months, it would be beneficial to review team and individual goals as part of ongoing change management, to ensure they are aligned.
 It may feel like a luxury to to do this, but goal clarity is of prime importance.
 It can be easy for people to get off track when working virtually if this aspect has been neglected, so ensuring everyone knows what is expected is vital.

 How do people perceive their supervisor?

 Another important factor is the support that supervisors/managers give their people.
 There are many aspects to this, but a couple worthy of attention are feedback and bias.